The Best Online Doctorate in Online Teaching Programs

 Higher education administration students study global trends in education to understand administration techniques that can benefit U.S. colleges and universities.
 Coursework stresses legal and economic issues colleges and universities face in the 21st century.
 Students can further refine this concentration by selecting electives in leadership, curriculum theory, or urban education.

-- Careers this concentration prepares for: Dean; chancellor; policy adviser
+- Careers this concentration prepares for: Dean; chancellor; policy advisor

 This concentration prepares students to reform educational institutions.
 In class, students master topics such as the interaction between schools and their communities.
 Organizational leadership students aspire to improve underperforming school systems and struggling postsecondary institutions.